05.05.2020 On Tuesday, 12 May 2020, the Staatliche Museen zu Berlin is reopening four of its venues and a special exhibition:

 The Staatliche Museen zu Berlin Prepares to Open Some of its Museums

-Exhibition: Pop on Paper.
+Exhibitions: Pop on Paper.
 From Warhol to Lichtenstein

 Tough Types.
 Portraits of Ancient Greeks